lpacher/phd/labs/lab1/README.md

 ## Exercise

 Modify the implementation of the inverter functionality.
-Use a `when/else` **conditional signal assignment** in place of the predefined `not` logic operator :
+Use a VHDL `when/else` **conditional signal assignment** in place of the predefined `not` logic operator :

 ```vhdl